websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

     ![Each Content Page starts as a blank page.](./editing-content-pages/images/20.png)

-To edit an existing Content Page:
+To edit an existing Content Page,

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.